clemenssielaff/notf/pynotf/pynotf/scene/scene.md

 ## Properties

-Conceptually, Properties are a single Value associated with a Widget instance.
+Properties are a single Value associated with a Widget instance.
 They are declared as part of the Widget.Definition and have a name that is unique among the Widget.Type's Elements (Input Plugs / Output Plugs / Properties).
 A Property has a constant Value Schema and is initialized with a default value which must not be empty.
 They can act as both Receivers and Emitters in the Circuit but can also be read and written to directly by Scripts living on the Widget (but not from the outside).

-We say Properties are single Values "conceptually", because they actually refer to entries in a single _Property Map_ Value that lives inside the Widget.
-Storing all Properties inside a single Value simplifies the rendering of a Widget (see chapter on rendering) and is generally easier to work with than a variable number of Values stored in a C++ `std::unordered_map`, for example.

-Widgets store no data outside their Property Map.
-There might be additional state stored in Proprety Operators (see next chapter) but that is not accessible from the Widget level.
+Widgets store no Values outside their Properties.
+There might be additional Values that are part of Proprety Operators (see next chapter) but those are not accessible from the Widget.

 Properties can be updated both from Scripts executing on the Widget and from an Emitter upstream in the Circuit.
 In the second case the update Value will be wrapped in a ValueSignal.
 Still, we have decided against adding another Callback to the Property that would allow the Signal to be accepted or blocked -- instead, Properties that are updated from upstream Emitters will unconditionally take the Value but "ignore" the Signal (meaning, do not "accept" or "block" the Signal).
 Properties are all about data, there is no good use case in which they would try to control the flow of an incoming Signal like an Input Plug might.

+### Forward connection

 There is another wrinkle to Properties in comparison to "pure" Circuit Emitter/Receivers.
 In the Circuit, the Receiver has full control over which Emitters it wants to connect to, while Emitters act as if they were unaware of the Receivers they emit to (apart from a function to test if there are any Receivers at all).
+This could be called "backward" connection, because the direction of the connection is backward to the flow of data.
-Properties do not change that specific behavior, but they do allow any Widgets to initiate a connection to the Property of any other Widget.
+Properties do not change that specific behavior, but they do allow any Widgets to initiate a "forward" connection to the Property of any other Widget.
 Internally, the connection is still initiated by the Receiver, but the Widget owning the connected Property will be unaware of what happened.

 Why would we want other Widgets to force their Values onto the Properties of other Widgets?
 Let's take a progress bar as an example.
 The parent Widget is called "ProgressBar", it has a Propert called "progress" and is the thing that is known to the rest of the UI to display the progress in whatever form it wants to.
 Inside, the "ProgressBar" Widget you find a rectangle Widget that grows to the right, the "bar" of the ProgressBar.
 It has has a "width" Property, which is a real number in the range [0, 1].
 Next to it is a label Widget that displays the progress in text and has a "percentage" property in the range [0, 100[.
 Both children have no idea where their respective progress values comes from, they only know how to display it.
 The parent Widget's job is to orchestrate its children, so it must forward the progress value to its children, even though they have no idea that they are part of a bigger Widget.
 In order to push Values down to its child Widgets, the "ProgressBar" needs to connect to their Properties since the children do not know about the parent Widget and its "progress" Property.

 Of course, by allowing essentially random Widgets to connect to and overwrite Propreties on any other Widget, we open the user up to all sorts of error cases, where Property Values change suddenly between Functions and you don't know where the modification came from.
-In order to hand control back to the user, we added the `external` argument to Property Operations.
+In order to hand control back to the user, we added the `external` argument to Property Operations (see next chapter).

 ### Property Operation

 Apart from their Value Schema and name, a Property is defined by an optional Operation that is performed on every new value.
-Like in an Operator in the Circuit, the Operation can either choose to return the input Value unmodified, change it in some way (clamp it, round it to the nearest integer ...) before returning it or returning `None`, in which case the existing value of the Property remains unchanged.
+Like in an Operator in the Circuit, the Operation can either choose to return the input Value unmodified, change it in some way (clamp it, round it to the nearest integer etc.) before returning it or returning `None`, in which case the existing value of the Property remains unchanged.
-Unlike Operator.Operations, Property.Operations have access to a Widget.View object.
+Unlike Operator.Operations, Property.Operations receive a Widget.View object as an argument.
 This way, Operation are able to read their own and other Properties of the same Widget which allows for a Property which is a number that is clamped between two others, for example.
 Property Operations cannot be changed as they are as much part of the Property "type" as its Value Schema.

 Like Operator.Operations, Property.Operations are allowed to store an arbitrary Value as private data.
 This allows the Operators to keep semi-private values that are only relevant for their internal workings.
 For example, you could only allow the new value if it is larger than the average of the last three.
 Without the ability to store data own their own, this average would have to be a Property on the Widget, which is not really where it belongs.

-As mentioned before, the third argument to a Property Operation (besides the Widget.Handle and the private data Value) is a flag `external` that is set to `true` if the new value was received from an upstream Emitter in the Circuit and to `false` if the new value was set from a Function on the Widget.
+The third argument to a Property Operation (besides the Widget.Handle and the private data Value) is a flag `external` that is set to `true` if the new value was received from an upstream Emitter in the Circuit and to `false` if the new value was set from a Function on the Widget.
 This offers a more powerful way for the user to determine how a Property reacts to inputs from different sources than for example a simple `is_private` flag would do (where "private" Propreties could not be changes from outside their Widget).
 For example, if you wanted to allow all non-empty lists Values from the outside, but want to allow the Widget itself to set an empty list, you could simply reject all empty lists if the `external` flag is true.

 ### Property Callback

 Like Input Plugs, Properties also have an optional Callback that is invoked after the Property has been updated.
 Unlike the Property Operation, which is only allowed to operate on the value, the Callback has full access to a Widget.Handle, which allows it to update Properties and emit from Output Plugs.
 Which Property Callback is active at any given time is defined by the Widget's current State.
-The Property.Callback can also be set to `None` to disable.
+The Property.Callback can also be set to `None`.

 Of course, you have to take care not to create any infinite loops between Callbacks, just like you do with any emission in the Circuit.
 If a Property Callback of a Property were to set the same Property again, it would create an infinite loop and an immediate deadlock if it was not for the reentrancy check in a Property's `Emitter._emit` methods that will catch this case and fail gracefully.
 The same goes for the "wider" cycle, in which two Properties keep changing each other's value forever.

-There is however one exception to the "no cycle" rule, one that is only possible because of the separation between the Property Operation and -Callback: Imagine a Widget with two Properties `A` and `B` that need to be kept in sync.
+There is however one exception to the "no cycle" rule, one that is only possible because of the separation between the Property Operation and -Callback:
+Imagine a Widget with two Properties `A` and `B` that need to be kept in sync.
 Let's say that `B=A+2` must hold at all times.
 Whenever you set `A` to `x`, its Callback will also set `B` to `x+2`.
 But there is no way to differentiate this case from one where you changed `B` instead of `A` and so `B` will continue to update `A` as well ...which would cause a NoDag exception.
 But while this is a cycle, it is clearly not an infinite one.
 In fact, after touching both `A` and `B` once (no matter which one is set by the user), no further progress will be made.
 We can catch this case with a simple all-purpose optimization: check whether the new value is equal to the existing one *prior* to checking for cycles.
 If the value is the same, just do nothing and return.
 In this case, setting `A`  to `x` will change `B` to `x+2` which will in turn cause `A` to update to `x` again.
 But since at this point, `A` already has the value `x`, it will simply return nothing and the cycle is broken.

 ## Input Plug